 Belarus cooperates with UNCTAD in the academic field as well.
 The UNCTAD Virtual Institute – International Education and Research Network on Trade and Development – unites 31 largest universities of the world.
 Therefore, great attention is paid to participation in the project “Virtual Institute” in 2007, of the Belarusian State Economic University.
 Jointly with UNCTAD, teachers and students of Belarusian State Economic University hold training seminars, lectures, discussion of problems of the world economy.
 The library of the University is regularly replenished with up-to-date UNCTAD materials.
 In 2008, the Center for International Studies of the Belarusian State University was included in the global network of UNCTAD-launched think tanks on development issues.

 The Republic of Belarus aims to join the World Trade Organization and attract investments into the Belarusian economy.
-In connection with that, the Republic of Belarus has repeatedly held regional seminars by UNCTAD.
-The main topics of these seminars have become an agricultural aspect of the negotiations on Belarus' accession to the WTO, international investment agreements.
-In November 2012, with the support of UNCTAD expert was held a workshop in Minsk on the Settlement of Investment Disputes.
+In connection with that, the Republic of Belarus has repeatedly held UNCTAD’s regional seminars.
+The main topics of these seminars were the agricultural aspect of the negotiations on Belarus' accession to the WTO, international investment agreements, settlement of investment disputes, reform of the international investment regime.

 Another area of UNCTAD activities in-demand for Belarus is analytical work on the issues of international trade and interrelated economic topics in the interest of development.
 UNCTAD;s unique database and analytical studies as well as orientation towards exchange of national experiences provide the Republic of Belarus with the opportunity to benefit from most advanced international solutions.
 Two flagship annual analytical reports of UNCTAD are of great interest to Belarus’ expert community: Trade and Development Report, World Investment Report.